Simulation Software for Underground Mining.

 Tackling the Complexity of Underground Mining with Simulation.

 Ask any Technical Services Manager what keeps them up at night and the answer is rarely the geology.
-It is the mine plan.
-Specifically, the gap between what the plan says will happen and what actually happens when crews go underground.
+It is the mine schedule.
+Specifically, the gap between what the schedule says will happen and what actually happens when crews go underground.

-The plan looked defensible on paper.
+The schedule looked right on paper.
 The fleet numbers added up.
 The advance rates were reasonable.
 Then shift three happened, a truck sat idle waiting for a loader, congestion built on the decline, and by the end of the week the target was behind.
-The General Manager wants to know why.
-The Board wants to know what the recovery looks like.
-And the planning team is back at the whiteboard, using the same tools they used last time.
+The General Manager wants to know why and the planning team is back at the whiteboard, using the same tools they used last time.

-This is not a failure of planning effort.
+This is not a scheduling failure.
 It is a limitation of the tools most planning teams rely on.
-For a Technical Services Manager, this creates a specific problem: how do you defend a recommendation when your planning software cannot show the risk profile of the decision you are making?
+For a Technical Services Manager, this creates a specific problem: how can you get behind a recommendation when the planning software cannot show the risk profile of the decision you are making?

 Test New Mine Layouts and Designs.

-New headings, revised access layouts, and expanded production areas all carry assumptions about how equipment will behave in practice. idoba.sim lets you model the design against your actual fleet and mine geometry so you can identify congestion, bottlenecks, and sequencing conflicts before construction begins, not after.
+New headings, revised access layouts, and expanded production areas all carry assumptions about how equipment will behave in practice. idoba.sim lets you model the design against your actual fleet and mine network so you can identify congestion, bottlenecks, and sequencing conflicts before crews go underground, not after.

-When production pressure forces a heading change, a fleet re-allocation, or a revised 14-shift schedule, the consequences ripple through equipment interactions that a spreadsheet will not catch. idoba.sim shows you where the new bottlenecks emerge and whether the revised target is achievable before crews are committed.
+When production pressure forces a heading change, a fleet re-allocation, or a revised 14-shift schedule, the consequences ripple through equipment interactions that a rate-based planning tools often miss. idoba.sim shows you where the new bottlenecks emerge and whether the revised target is achievable before crews are committed.

 Every recommendation a Technical Services Manager makes depends on the model behind it.
 If the model produces a single number, the recommendation is only as strong as the assumptions that number rests on.

-idoba.sim produces a range — P10, P50, and P90 outcomes modelled against your actual mine geometry, fleet, and heading sequences.
-The variation that drives real underground outcomes like congestion, queuing, re-entry delays, emerge from the simulation, not from input assumptions.
+idoba.sim produces a range - P10/ P50/P90 outcomes modelled against your mine network fleet, and heading sequences.
+The variation that drives real underground outcomes like congestion, queuing, re-entry delays, emerge from the simulation, not from assumptions alone.

 Identify Bottlenecks Before They Hit the Schedule.

-New headings, revised layouts, and expanded production areas all carry assumptions about how equipment will behave. idoba.sim models the design against your actual fleet and mine geometry, to uncover congestion hotspots and sequencing conflicts before construction begins, not after shift three.
+New headings, revised layouts, and expanded production areas all carry assumptions about how equipment will behave. idoba.sim models the design against your mine network and fleet to uncover congestion hotspots and sequencing conflicts before construction begins, not after shift three.

 Defend Fleet and Capital Recommendations.

-Fleet sizing calls and development commitments routinely rest on single-point estimates. idoba.sim produces P10, P50, and P90 outcomes for each scenario — so when you present a fleet recommendation or a feasibility schedule, the range is in the model, not just in the caveats.
+Fleet sizing calls and development commitments routinely rest on broad assumptions. idoba.sim produces P10/ P50/P90 outcomes for each scenario, so when you present a fleet recommendation or a feasibility schedule, the range is in the model, not just in the caveats.

 SIMULATION USE CASE